Art Business Info. for Artists

 Contracts must be written in plain language to avoid being misleading and unfair.

-The laws applying to retail of goods and/or services in the UK are listed below.
-Breaking the law or failing to observe the regulations can mean prosecution, fines and/or imprisonment.
-It's worth making sure that you understand what you can and cannot do.
+BEWARE: Breaking the law or failing to observe the regulations can mean prosecution, fines and/or imprisonment.

 • make sure that what you sell is 'as described', fit for purpose and of a satisfactory quality, be provided within reasonable time at a reasonable cost